nextpyp/pyp/docs/reference/computing.rst

   .. tab-item:: Desktop workstation
     :sync: standalone

     ``nextPYP`` autmatically detects what resources are installed locally in the server (number of CPU cores and GPU cards) and allocates jobs accordingly.
+No additional configuration is needed.

   .. tab-item:: Compute cluster
     :sync: cluster